leezhiqiangleonard/IMDA_offline_test/README.md

 ## Analysis

-Analysis done in Jupyter notebook: [IMDA_analysis.ipynb](https://github.com/leezhiqiangleonard/IMDA_offline_test/blob/main/IMDA_analysis.ipynb)
+Full Analysis done in Jupyter notebook: [IMDA_analysis.ipynb](https://github.com/leezhiqiangleonard/IMDA_offline_test/blob/main/IMDA_analysis.ipynb)

 Thought Process (Summarized):
 1. Each captcha is very similar to each other with only differing alphabets/numbers.
 We extract the alphabets and numbers using masking method since Captcha images are in a fixed format (e.g. distance between each alphabet/numbers are always the same; font sizes are always the same).
 Hence, masking method can accurately extract the individual alphabet/numbers from the Captcha image.